yantisj/ads-db/README.md

 # ADS-DB Install and User Guide

 ## Benefits of ADS-DB
-Keep track of every plane/flight you're receiever has ever seen, so you can check for past activity in your area.
-Get alerted to when a specific plane is overhead or even landing at a nearby airport with approach detection.
+Discover interesting air traffic by keeping a database of all air traffic and flights ever seen by your receiver.
+Ability to check for past activity in your area, and keep detailed logs of all air traffic.
+Get alerted to when a specific plane or flight is overhead, or landing at a nearby airport with approach detection.
 Keeps a record of each plane's registration data, IDENT, and detailed plane information for each manufacturer for every plane your receiver detects for additional analysis and reporting.

 ADS-DB connects to one or more Piaware/dump1090-fa ADSB nodes and saves all planes and flights to a SQLite database for later analysis.
 ADS-DB records the first and last time a plane is seen, each day, along with the last known altitude, heading and other information.
 This program will also record and flag all military planes seen.